BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/7_2_Running_a_Bitcoin_Script.md

    1. The execution did not get marked as invalid at any point, for example with a failed OP_VERIFY or the usage of a disabled opcode.
    2. The top item in the stack at the end of execution is true (non-zero).

 In the above example, the transaction would succeed because the stack has a `TRUE` at its top.
+But, it would be just as permissible to end with a full stack and the number `42` on top.

 ## Summary: Running a Bitcoin Script

 To process a Bitcoin Script, a `scriptSig` is run followed by the `scriptPubKey` that it's unlocking.
 These commands are run in order, from left to right, with constants being pushed onto a stack and operators popping elements off that stack, then pushing results back onto it.
-If the Script doesn't halt in the middle and if the item on top of the stack at the end is `TRUE`, then the UTXO is unlocked.
+If the Script doesn't halt in the middle and if the item on top of the stack at the end is non-zero, then the UTXO is unlocked.